miles-weatherseed/reac-diff-solver/README.md

 git clone https://github.com/miles-weatherseed/reac-diff-solver.git
 ```

-Then install the module and all dependencies by typing
+Then navigate to the newly created directory and install the module and all dependencies by typing

 ```
+cd reac_diff_solver
 pip install .
 ```